 The word ‘Wicca’ means ‘The Wise Ones’.
 Anglo-Saxon kings in England used to consult the Witan (meaning moot or meeting), a council of wise ones, before making important decisions.
 Wicca had knowledge of herbal lore, magick and divination.
-They were often doctors, lawyers, magicians and Priests.
+They were often doctors, lawyers, magicians and priests.
 Today Wicca is recognized as a religion, whereas Witchcraft is not.
 It is a nature-based religion in which there is a belief that the spirit of the Divine, God and Goddess, exists in all things.
-Wiccans live by two codes: The Wiccan Rede which states ‘An Ye Harm None, Do what Ye Will’, which means they are free to use magic but must not harm anyone and The Threefold Law meaning that whatever good or harm they do will return threefold.
+Wiccans live by two codes: The Wiccan Rede which states ‘An Ye Harm None, Do what Ye Will’ and means they are free to use magic but must not harm anyone; and The Threefold Law, meaning that whatever good or harm they do will return threefold.

 As Christianity increased in popularity, Church leaders promoted the persecution of Witches and the belief that they were evil and participated in devil worshipping and acts of human sacrifice.
 During Medieval times, particularly the fourteenth and fifteenth centuries, tens of thousands of people were executed after being accused of witchcraft.
 They were burned, drowned, hung and tortured to death.
 Many of these had nothing to do with witchcraft and were victims of mass hysteria and even grudges.
 There are many publicized Witch trials which took place in Europe and America, one of the most well known being The Salem Witch Trials, which took place in Massachusetts, United States, between 1692 and 1693.

-King James V I also became King James I of England in 1603 when the two Crowns united and in 1604 he persuaded Parliament to pass the Witchcraft Act in 1604.
+King James VI also became King James I of England in 1603 when the two Crowns united and in 1604 he persuaded Parliament to pass the Witchcraft Act.
 This was a much harsher statute than the previous one and meant that anyone accused of using any form of magic would be severely punished.
 A first offense of Witchcraft became punishable by hanging.